H.R. 2701: Fallen Servicemembers Religious Heritage Restoration Act

 ABMC Cemeteries and Memorials

-Official ABMC page for the overseas U.S. military cemeteries and memorials where the bill’s grave-marker identification work would occur.
+Official ABMC directory of the overseas U.S. military cemeteries and memorials where the bill's grave-marker identification work would occur.

 U.S. Code, Title 38, Section 5503

-Official U.S. Code page for 38 U.S.C.
-5503, the pension provision amended by Section 4 of the bill.
+Official U.S. Code text for 38 U.S.C.
+5503, the veterans' pension payment provision amended by Section 4 of the bill.

 Internal Revenue Code, 26 U.S.C.
 501